Nebo15/logger_json/README.md

 JSON console back-end for Elixir Logger.

-It can be used as drop-in replacement for default `:console` Logger back-end in cases where you use use Google Cloud Logger or other JSON-based log collectors.
+It can be used as drop-in replacement for default `:console` Logger back-end in cases where you use use Google Cloud Logger, DataDog Logger or other JSON-based log collectors.

 Minimum supported Erlang/OTP version is 20.